oseyosey/CCDS/README.md

 pip install -e .
 ```

-You will also need to download the processed ccds_data from
+You will also need to download the processed [ccds_data](https://huggingface.co/datasets/CCDS-Scaling/ccds_data).
+Once unzipped, You have to put the folder in the directory `CCDS/ccds`.
+You will also need to download the necessary datasets you want to have that is processed by different data selection methods.
+As an example, you can dwnoload data selected by [LESS on IFEVAL](https://huggingface.co/datasets/CCDS-Scaling/ifeval-train-p1.0-less-seed3) and put inside the unzipped data folder.

 ### Training